GenDeathrow/Tiny-Reactors/README.md

 ## Tracker

 _Nothing here is a good sign ( it means there are no bug checks/fixes required at this time )._

+* Check that destroying the Controller closes the UI for other players ( 3 player Server test )

 * RF, Tesla, IC2 support ( Hatchery )
 * Reimplement Capacitors ( with connected stats ).
-* Destroying Controller <- should boot out players currently using it.

 ## About